wshanks/Zutilo/README.md

 How to install
 --------------

 The easiest way to install is via [Zutilo's Mozilla Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/zutilo-utility-for-zotero/ "Zutilo's Mozilla Add-ons page").
+(WARNING: I just discovered that one of the tweaks I did to address an issue raised by the Mozilla Add-ons page when I uploaded Zutilo to it caused its functions to stop working.
+The version of the code on the github page does work though.
+Please follow the instructions below (you can get a working .xpi file from [the last commit to contain it](https://github.com/willsALMANJ/Zutilo/blob/883f63b338eae6068ab65d081e9fbfc0fd8dae0d/zutilo.xpi)).
+I will try to get a working version of the .xpi up on the Add-ons page soon (it takes a few days to get it approved)).
 Just navigate there in Firefox and click on the install button.

 If you have the zutilo.xpi file, go to Tools->Add-ons in Firefox and then click on the gear button and choose "Install Add-on From File."
 Then select the .xpi file.
 (If you haven't downloaded anything yet, just download the .xpi file).